 Many of these golf courses are in dramatic or outstanding locations and can be combined with sightseeing.
 We have looked for quality courses and many of them are original layouts.
 They have been carefully selected for quality, interest and location.

-1. The Outer Hebrides, also known as the Western Isles
+Also known as the Western Isles.

 There are 15 inhabited islands and 50 uninhabited.
 Our typical tour visits Lewis, Harris, Benbecula, North Uist and South Uist.
 These islands are connected by causeways except that a short ferry crossing is needed from Harris to North Uist.
 There are airports on Lewis and Benbecula.
 Flights are available from a number of mainland cities including Glasgow and Edinburgh.
 There are also several different harbours for ferry crossings from the mainland.

-A Typical Itinerary
+A Typical Golf Tour Itinerary

 There are 5 golf courses on the Islands.
 We have left out the course at Barra which is very short, also to limit the number of flights or ferry crossings.
 Our choice is six rounds playing two courses twice.
 This allows plenty of time to explore the islands.